Dr. Priya Achebe

 Achebe files her objections into the same archive.
 The system that protects the corporation's decisions also preserves the ethicist's documentation that those decisions were made with full knowledge of their consequences.
 The archive cannot selectively forget.

-Objection #1, filed 2175, includes a paragraph that HR flagged as "unusual in tone" but could find no policy basis for removing:
+Objection #1, filed 2175, includes a paragraph that HR flagged as "unusual in tone" but could identify no policy basis for removing:

 "This Board's proceedings are archived under Standard 7.4, which specifies indefinite retention.
 Every vote, every justification, every abstention is preserved.
 I note for the record that the Board has been informed of the ethical implications of the proposed action and has chosen to proceed.
 This objection will outlive every person in this room."